GoogleCloudPlatform/cloud-spanner-r2dbc/cloud-spanner-spring-data-r2dbc/README.md

 ## Overview

-Spring Data R2DBC allows you to use the convenient features of Spring Data in a Reactive environment.
+Spring Data R2DBC allows you to use the convenient features of Spring Data in a reactive application.
 These features include:

 * Spring configuration support using Java based `@Configuration` classes.